WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 Yusi whacked the projector on the side with his hand.

 The hologram flickered and then rearticulated, before correctly displaying all of Vlad's personas.
-Stacked side-by-side and one on top of the other.
+Neatly stacked side-by-side and one on top of the other.
 Perfectly replicated, but each moving with its own unique personality and individual autonomy.
 &nbsp;

 Hologram reservations were restricted to officers of the top alliances.
-Even with holograph technology, there was only so much room in the amphitheater.
+Even with holographic technology, there was only so much room in the amphitheater.

-Almost all of Wolfpack's (the pack) officers were present.
+Almost all of Wolfpack's officers were present.
 Almost.

 Our newest S.Q.U.I.D. recruits had grown nostaligic for their departed home and left to reform the proud S.Q.U.I.D.
 WarFleet.